CONVERTING FS2004 AIRCRAFT TO FSX TUTORIALTABLE OF CONTENTS

 Scroll down near the bottom and find the Textures section.

-box.
+box, which is the night texture.
 Type in the name of the night texture (usually the day

 After making such a change I click on the scroll button inside

 the scroll bar - this Editor can act funny after each edit, and you

 6. If there is a filename in the Specular Texture slot, highlight it and remove it.

 7. Near the top of the properties list, you will find a section called Emissive Properties.
 In the Emissive Mode line, choose MultiplyBlendUserControl from the drop down box.
 NOTE: